Dothan, Alabama

 Dothan is the principal city of the Dothan, Alabama metropolitan area, which encompasses all of Geneva, Henry, and Houston counties; the small portion in Dale County is part of the Ozark Micropolitan Statistical Area.
 Together they form the Dothan-Ozark Combined Statistical Area.
 Coffee County and its Enterprise micropolitan area was originally combined as a statistical area with both Dothan and Ozark as well, but is now split off as its own statistical area by the US Census Bureau.
-Together they form the Wiregrass region, of which Dothan is the Alabama portion's largest city.
-The combined population of the entire Dothan metropolitan area in 2010 was 145,639.
+Together they form the Alabama portion of the Wiregrass region, of which Dothan is that portion's largest city.
+The combined population of the entire Dothan metropolitan area in 2020 was 151,007.
 The city is the main transportation and commercial hub for a significant part of southeastern Alabama, southwest Georgia, and nearby portions of the Florida Panhandle.
 Since approximately one-fourth of the U.S. peanut crop is produced nearby, much of it processed in the city, Dothan is known as "The Peanut Capital of the World".
 It also hosts the annual National Peanut Festival at the Peanut Festival Fairgrounds.

 History

 Earliest years

 Between 1763 and 1783, the region that is now Dothan was part of the colony of British West Florida.
+European-American settlers moving through the area during the late 18th and early 19th centuries discovered the Indian spring, naming it "Poplar Head".
+Most felt that the sandy soil common to this region would be unsuitable for farming, so they moved on.

+A crude stockade was constructed on the Barber Plantation, where settlers could take refuge whenever they felt threatened.
+Gradually the area received more white settlers.
+This fort disappeared by the 1840s, after the end of the Indian Wars in Alabama and Indian Removal in the 1830s, when most members of the Five Civilized Tribes were forcibly taken to Indian Territory west of the Mississippi River.
+Those members of the tribe who stayed in the southeast were considered to have given up their tribal memberships and became state and U.S. citizens.

 The first permanent white settlers consisted of nine families who moved into the area during the early 1830s to harvest the abundant timber.
 Their settlement, named Poplar Head after the spring, failed to thrive.
 It was all but abandoned by the time of the Civil War.
 After the war, a local Pony Express route was founded; together with other developments during the Reconstruction Era, the town began to grow.
 On November 11, 1885, the citizens voted to incorporate, naming their new city Dothan at the suggestion of a local clergyman after discovering that "Poplar Head" was already registered with the U.S. post office for a town in northern Alabama.